 for $x,y\in L$, $a,b\in A$.
 If $M$ is an $L$-module, and $V$ is an $A$-module, consider also the ``current module'' $M\otimes V$ with action

 for $x\in L$, $a\in A$, $m\in M$, $v\in V$ (here, by abuse of notation, the same bullet sign denotes the respective actions of $L$, $A$ and $L\otimes A$).

-\begin{theorem} Let $L$ be a Lie algebra, $A$ is an associative commutative algebra with unit, $M$ is an $L$-module, $V$ is a unital $A$-module, and either both $L$ and $M$, or both $A$ and $V$ are finite-dimensional.
+\begin{theorem} Let $L$ be a Lie algebra, $A$ an associative commutative algebra with unit, $M$ an $L$-module, $V$ a unital $A$-module, and either both $L$ and $M$, or both $A$ and $V$ are finite-dimensional.
 Then there is an isomorphism of vector spaces:

 \end{theorem}